stevegrossi/stevegrossi.github.io/source/posts/2014-07-06-provisioning-a-lamp-stack-and-wordpress-with-chef-part-2.html.markdown

 1. Create an Apache virtual host pointing our site's domain to a directory on our server
 2. Create a database user and database to use for this WordPress installation (for security reasons, it's a good idea to avoid using the default "root" MySQL user)
-3. Install WordPress from the Wordpress.org and setting up our "wp-config.php" to configure this installation
+3. Install WordPress from the Wordpress.org and set up our "wp-config.php" to configure this installation

 ## Getting Started